-In Australia, the private health insurance system is based on individuals or families purchasing an insurance policy that covers all or part of the cost of health care not covered by Medicare.
+In Australia, individuals or families can purchase private health insurance to cover all or part of the cost of health care not covered by Medicare.

 Private health insurance cover is generally divided into hospital cover, general treatment cover and ambulance cover.
 General treatment cover provides insurance against costs of treatment by ancillary health service providers, including dentists.
 The extent of cover depends on the type of policy purchased.